Lori Loughlin’s Friends Reportedly Don’t Like Her Husband Mossimo Giannulli

 Lori Loughlin’s friends reportedly believe that her husband, fashion designer Mossimo Giannulli, could be to blame for the couple’s involvement in the shocking college admissions scandal.

-According to Us Weekly Magazine, Lori Loughlin’s friends don’t like Mossmimo Giannulli, and believe that he got the actress tangled up in a very serious situation as the couple allegedly paid $500,000 to bribe their daughters, Bella and Olivia Jade, into the University of Southern California.
+According to Us Weekly Magazine, Lori Loughlin’s friends don’t like Mossimo Giannulli and believe that he got the actress tangled up in a very serious situation as the couple allegedly paid a $500,000 bribe so their daughters, Bella and Olivia Jade, could get into the University of Southern California.

 “Everyone feels bad for her.
 They think the situation was something concocted by her husband.
 Her friends don’t like him,” a source tells the magazine.

-Last month both Loughlin and Giannulli were arrested for conspiracy to commit mail and wire fraud, and were accused of paying half a million dollars to bribe college coaches to claim their daughters were recruited rowing athletes in order to ensure their admittance into USC.
+Last month, both Loughlin and Giannulli were arrested for conspiracy to commit mail and wire fraud and were accused of paying half a million dollars to bribe college coaches to claim their daughters were recruited rowing athletes in order to ensure their admittance into USC.

-After the pair refused a plea deal they were also hit with an addition charge for money laundering.
+After the pair refused a plea deal, they were hit with an additional charge for money laundering.

-On Monday, Lori and Mossimo both pleaded not guilty to the charges, which carry a sentence of up to 20 years in a federal prison.
+On Monday, Lori and Mossimo both pleaded not guilty to the charges, which carry a sentence of up to 20 years in federal prison.

-Meanwhile, actress Felicity Huffman, who was also charged in the scandal accepted a plea deal and has pleaded guilty in the scandal.
+Meanwhile, actress Felicity Huffman, who was also charged in the scandal, accepted a plea deal and pleaded guilty in the scandal.
 She has also issued a public apology.
 CNN reports that prosecutors want up to 10 months of jail time for Huffman.

 Actress Lori Loughlin and her husband, designer Mossimo Giannulli, plead not guilty to charges in connection with the college admissions scandal https://t.co/k0l7UZz1gJ pic.twitter.com/gvYlFFDxbM